isaqb-org/glossary/manuscript/2-terms-M-Z.md

 see: architectural view.

+{#term-valueobject}
 ##### ValueObject

-Value Object is a building block of Domain-Driven Design.
+Value Object is a building block of [Domain-Driven Design](#term-DDD).
 ValueObjects do not have an identity of their own.
-They describe the state of other objects and may be composed of other value objects but never of entities.
+They describe the state of other objects and may be composed of other value objects but never of [entities](#term-entity).

 ##### Waterfall development